PianoRhythm/pianorhythm-docs/blog/2025-06-28-back-from-hiatus/index.md

 This upcoming version represents a significant milestone in PianoRhythm's journey.
 While I can't reveal all the details just yet, I can tell you that v0.10.0 will include:

-- (Potential)Performance improvements and bug fixes
+- (Potential) Performance improvements and bug fixes
 - Continued refinements to the audio engine
 - UI/UX improvements
+- Dedicated page for the sheet music repository
+- And more!

 I'll be sharing more specific details about the features and improvements as we get closer to the release date.